-Retirement benefit obligations are determined by actuarial report on the basis detailed in note 21.
-Changes in assumptions about these factors could affect the provision to be made in the financial statements.
+Retirement benefit obligations are determined by management on the basis detailed in note 21.
+Changes in assumptions considered by management about these factors could affect the provision to be made in the financial statements.

 Calculation of loss allowance

 When measuring ECL, the Group uses reasonable and supportable forward looking information, which is based on the assumptions for the future movement of economic drivers and how these drivers will affect each other.